bjornpostema/datacentre-workload-analysis/Algorithm.md

 This section discusses the essential steps of the algorithm in more detail.
 The three steps of the first phase of the algorithm are elaborated.

 ## Step I: Find Local Maxima and Minima.
-The data is transformed into a histogram for fitting purposes (as can be seen in Figure 1).
-This histogram is used to find the local maxima and minima (as shown in Figure 2).
+The data is transformed into a histogram for fitting purposes.
+This histogram is used to find the local maxima and minima.
 The *x*-axis shows the equally sized bins (1 ms each) of the service time and the *y*-axis shows the number of occurrences of each of those bins.
 Service times with large values are omitted in these figures, because of the few occurrences of these service times.
 Each red dot indicates a local minimum, and each black dot a local maximum.

 Local maxima and mimina in functions are (often) obtained by finding the locations of the zero crossing of the first derivative.
 Since the data often has significant noise, the first derivate amplifies this noise.
 Therefore, the data requires some degree of smoothing; making the peaks more clear and data less erratic.